ie3-institute/PowerSystemDataModel/docs/readthedocs/io/csvfiles.md

 hierarchy.

 ## De-serialization (loading models)
-Having an instance of :ref:`Grid Container<grid_container_model>` is most of the time the target whenever you load your grid.
+Having an instance of [Grid Container](/models/input/grid/gridcontainer) is most of the time the target whenever you load your grid.
 It consists of the three main blocks:

 1. [Raw grid elements](/models/input/grid/gridcontainer)